-We seek an energetic, motivated, and well-organized individual to serve in a vital position to advance the Brennan Center’s mission.
-The Development Associate will join a high-performing, fast-moving Development department of 14charged with raising $35+ million annually from a diverse base of donors.
+We seek an energetic, motivated, and organized individual to serve in a vital position to advance the Brennan Center’s mission.
+The Development Associate will join a high-performing, fast-moving Development department of 16 charged with raising $35+ million annually from a diverse base of donors.

-The Associate will partner closely with a second Development Associate to share responsibilities, and will report directly to the Associate Director, Major Donor Relations (but duties are expansive to support the full team).
-The Associate also will provide special assistance to the VP for Development and work regularly with the Center’s President and other leaders and staff across the Center.
+The Associate will partner closely with the team’s Development Associate and Senior Development Associate to cover responsibilities, and will report directly to the Director, Direct Response and Donor Services.
+Although many duties will encompass support for the full team, including working with the Center's President and other leaders and staff across the organization, the Associate will provide regular assistance to the Direct Response and Institutional Relations fundraising teams.

 Primary responsibilities will include:

-- Coordinate working meetings with the Center’s President, including managing correspondence and proofreading final products
+- Support coordination of regular working meetings with the Center’s leadership as needed, including managing correspondence and proofreading final products

-- Conduct donor and prospect research, including implementing a systematic research program for the department
+- Conduct donor and prospect research, including helping to implement a systematic individual donor research program for the department

 - Use Salesforce to manage logistics for large outreach campaigns, create and update contact lists, and ensure integrity of donor and prospect information

-- Advance the planning and production of donor events and program briefings, including an annual gala benefit
+- Advance the planning and production of donor events and program briefings

-- Collaborate with Democracy, Voting, and Justice program staff to bolster and inform the Development department’s written materials and donor outreach
+- Collaborate with program staff to bolster and inform the Development department’s written materials and donor outreach

-- Manage the VP of Development’s calendar and the departmental team calendar
+- Manage Development leadership calendars and the departmental team calendar

 - Bachelor’s degree